 - Completion of the Open SUNY self-assessment in order to establish a baseline for future program improvements

 - Continual evaluation and assessment of online academic offerings

 - 3% annual online enrollment growth

 - Development of at least one Open SUNY+ program by fall 2019

 - Expansion of online mentoring, tutoring, and technical support services for students

 - Migrating existing paper processes to online self-service in order to serve online students and increase convenience for all students

-While these curricular changes and shift toward online instruction are occurring ECC will be in the midst of diversifying its faculty, aiming to reach equity with its peers in the SUNY system.
+While these curricular changes and shift toward online instruction are occurring SUNY Erie will be in the midst of diversifying its faculty, aiming to reach equity with its peers in the SUNY system.
 Diversification is a moral imperative and a fundamental indicator of fairness.